 Van joined Watsi on August 23rd, 2016.
 Seven years ago, Van joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Van's most recent donation traveled 8,500 miles to support Ann, a hardworking woman from Kenya, to fund fracture repair surgery for a broken wrist.
+Van's most recent donation traveled 8,700 miles to support Bakari, a cheerful six-year-old boy from Tanzania, to fund clubfoot treatment.

 Van has funded healthcare for 81 patients in 13 countries.